This page covers the following topics:

 Wearing a well-fitting, highly protective face mask is still an effective and recommended precautionary measure against COVID-19, especially when indoors and in crowded areas.

-Masking remains mandatory in certain UCLA health care settings, including patient care and waiting areas at the Arthur Ashe Health & Wellness Center, the David Geffen School of Medicine and the School of Dentistry, as well as those of of the Community Health Sciences building, the Factor Health Sciences building, the Gonda (Goldschmied) Neuroscience and Genetics Research Center and the MacDonald Medical Research Laboratories building.
+Masking remains mandatory in certain UCLA health care settings, including patient care and waiting areas at the Arthur Ashe Health & Wellness Center, the David Geffen School of Medicine and the School of Dentistry, as well as those of the Community Health Sciences building, the Factor Health Sciences building, the Gonda (Goldschmied) Neuroscience and Genetics Research Center and the MacDonald Medical Research Laboratories building.

 Masks are not required in these building’s main lobbies, offices, conference rooms or other areas outside of patient care units.